magnussolution/magnusbilling7/wiki/en/modules/sip/sip.rst

 Forward type
 ------------

-| We did not write the description to this field.
+| Resend destination type.
+This resend will not work in queues.